-Mastering Emotional Regulation: Strategies for Improved Decision Making
+Mastering Emotional Regulation: Strategies for Improved Decision Making.

-Mastering Emotional Regulation: Strategies for Improved Decision Making
+Mastering Emotional Regulation: Strategies for Improved Decision Making.

 Picture of Peter Eistrup